theupdateframework/pep-on-pypi-with-tuf/README.rst

 can crash client systems, cause obsolete packages to be installed, or even allow an attacker to execute arbitrary code.
-In `September 2013`__, it was shown that the latest version of pip (at the time) was susceptible to such attacks and how TUF could protect users against them [14]_.
+In `September 2013`__, it was shown that the latest version of pip (at the time) was susceptible to such attacks, and how TUF could protect users against them [14]_.
 Specifically, testing was done to see how pip would response to these attacks with and without TUF.
 Attacks tested included replay and freeze, arbitrary packages, slow retrieval, endless data, and how pip would respond if PyPI were